prust/wikipedia-movie-data/README.md

 ## Motivation

-I was frustrated at the lack of decent, public movie data APIs (IMDB doesn't offer an API, Netflix removed their API, Rotten Tomatoes' API requires an approval process, etc) and then realized that Wikipedia had decent data on American movies and that it's not too much data to scrape and put in a static JSON file.
+I was frustrated at the lack of decent, public movie data APIs (IMDB doesn't offer an API, Netflix removed their API, Rotten Tomatoes' API requires an approval process, etc).
+(Note: I still need to check out http://www.omdbapi.com/) Then realized that Wikipedia had decent data on American movies and that it's not too much data to scrape and put in a static JSON file.

 ## Known Issues